microsoft/hi-ml/docs/source/coding_guidelines.md

 obsolete?
 Reasons for this approach:

 * People tend to forget that there is a script to do X already, and may re-do the task in question manually.
 * Any script that requires input from the user also has a chance to be provided with the wrong input, leading to friction or incorrect results.
 In a programmatic scenario, where the script is called automatically, this chance of errors is greatly minimized.

 ## What not to check in

 * DO NOT check in files taken from or derived from private datasets.
+* DO NOT check in any form of credentials, passwords or access tokens.
+* Do not check in any code that contains absolute paths (for example, paths that only work on your machine).
 * Avoid checking in large files (anything over 100kB).
 If you need to check in large files, consider adding them via Git LFS.

 ### Jupyter Notebooks